daredoes/feminist-toilet/src/pages/blog/2019-01-10-journey-to-the-city-of-loos.md

 templateKey: blog-post
 title: JOURNEY TO THE CITY OF LOOS
 date: 2019-01-11T05:44:41.806Z
-image:
-description: If Bazalgette hadn’t given in to bricks!
+description: Poem
 tags:
   - poem loos
 author: Isabel White
 ---
+_If Bazalgette hadn’t given in to bricks!_

+~

 We would come to this place on high days and holidays;

 join the ponging throng